 Our Team

-In addition to our Youth Ambassadors Literacy Champs, Digitally Lit is led by a team of consultants focused on youth empowerment, literacy, arts, storytelling, and social justice, working together to develop and deliver programs bring our vision to life.
+In addition to our youth participants, Digitally Lit is led by a small-but-mighty team of consultants dedicated to youth empowerment and passionate about arts, education, storytelling and social justice.

 Robin Grant